-Additionally, Jack County may look at less costly, yet effective ways to address behavior related to substance use and mental health, such as diverting people from arrest for lower-level offenses such as possession and referring them to outreach and harm reduction services, where they can receive assessment, help with basic needs, and navigation to recovery.
-An example of a similar program is called Leaw Enforcement Assisted Diversion (LEAD), and the impact of this program, including its effect on recidivism and client outcomes, has been thoroughly evaluated and proven to be effective.
-Jack County might consider a similar collaboration between law enforcement and HFC's certified peers.
+Additionally, Hidalgo County may look at less costly, yet effective ways to address behavior related to substance use and mental health.
+For instance, King County in Washington is well known for its unique approach to problematic drug use.
+Rather than arrest individuals for lower-level offenses such as possession, the community refers these individuals to outreach and harm reduction services, where they can receive assessment, help with basic needs, and navigation to recovery.
+The program is called Law Enforcement Assisted Diversion (LEAD), and the impact of this program, including its effect on recidivism and client outcomes, has been thoroughly evaluated and proven to be effective.

-RECOMMENDATION 3: SPECIALIZED CRIMINAL DEFENSE
+RECOMMENDATION 3: SPECIALIZED CRIMINAL DEFENSE COMMUNITY

-Ensure that attorneys representing indigent clients have specialized knowledge of mental health laws and applicable defense practices.
+Establish a robust criminal defense community with specialized knowledge of mental health laws and applicable defense practices.